 European Investment Bank (EIB) is a financial institution of European Union established in 1958 in line with the Rome Agreement that participates equally along with domestic financial institutions at financing of investment programs for SMEs as one of the goals of European Union.

-Beneficiaries of EIB Apex line for Medium Enterprises (ME) and Priority Projects are:
+Potential users of EIB Apex line for medium-sized entreprises and priority projects are:

-- Autonomous medium enterprises with less than 250 employees prior to the investment
+- Self-supporting medium-sized enterprises with less than 250 full-time employees;

-- Fixed or variable compound out of EIB Interest rate (based on 3m EURIBOR + EIB margin) + 0.5% NBS + 3% margin of UniCredit Bank
+- Variable: consist of the EIB Interest rate (based on 3M EURIBOR + EIB margin) + 0.25% NBS margin + up to 2.5% UniCredit Bank Serbia margin;

-- The cost of each project should not exceed the equivalent of EUR 25m
+- Cost of each project should not exceed the equivalent of EUR 25 million in counter value;

-- The amount of an EIB allocation may reach up to 100% of the loan granted by the intermediary to medium enterprises , but may not exceed EUR 12.5m (or other currency equivalent)
+- The amount of an EIB allocation may reach up to 100% of the loan granted by the intermediary to medium enterprises , but may not exceed EUR 12.5 million in counter value;

-- The amount of an EIB allocation may reach up to 50% of project cost for any other type of final beneficiary, but may not exceed EUR 12.5m (or other currency equivalent)
+- The amount of an EIB allocation may reach up to 50% of project cost for any other type of final beneficiary, but may not exceed EUR 12.5m in counter value;

 Not eligible for the EIB Apex Line